Risk awareness and red flags

 - Bragging about significant new purchases

-- Refusing to let someone else do duties
+- Refusing to take time off or let someone else do duties

 - Increased customer or staff complaints

 - Lack of timeliness in job performance

 - Having online orders shipped to a personal address